 Getting Your Blood Pressure Checked and Under Control

 But once they've told you that your blood pressure is nothing to worry about, it's likely anxiety related.
-Try to learn to breathe in a healthier way.
+Try to learn to breathe more healthily.
 Make sure that you're taking slow breaths, and not trying to compensate for poor breathing.
-Going for a walk can help as well, because it will take your mind off of your symptoms a bit and get your blood flowing.
+Going for a walk can help as well because it will take your mind off of your symptoms a bit and get your blood flowing.

 Aufderheide, Tom P., et al. "Hyperventilation-induced hypotension during cardiopulmonary resuscitation."
 Circulation 109.16 (2004): 1960-1965.